NicoHood/HID/Readme.md

 **1. Select the new board via *Tools->Board->Arduino Leonardo HID-Project* for example.**
 For HoodLoader2 select the 16u2 MCU.
 Ensure HoodLoader2 board definition files are up to date.
+The Uno and Mega entry is just for advanced users who want to use the HID-APIs but normally you'd need the new HoodLoader2 (16u2) board definition files.

 ![Board Selection Picture](board.png)